How to Write SOPs for Your Virtual Assistant: Templates + Examples (2026)

 For virtual assistants, SOPs eliminate the three biggest problems in remote work: miscommunication, inconsistency, and dependency on you for every decision.

-The business case is clear: Companies with documented SOPs report up to 30% improvement in operational efficiency and reduce onboarding time by 19%, according to industry research.
-In our experience at VA MASTERS, clients who invest 2-3 days creating SOPs before their VA starts see their VA operating independently within the first week — compared to 3-4 weeks for clients who skip this step.
+The business case is clear: Companies with documented SOPs report up to 30% improvement in operational efficiency and reduce onboarding time by 19%.
+At VA MASTERS, clients who invest 2-3 days creating SOPs before their VA starts see their VA operating independently within the first week — compared to 3-4 weeks for clients who skip this step.

 Without SOPs, you become the bottleneck.
-Your VA can't work when you're asleep (even though they might be in a different time zone).
-They can't make decisions because they don't know your preferences.
+Your VA cannot work when you're asleep.
+They cannot make decisions because they don't know your preferences.
 And every time you hire a new VA or add a team member, you're starting training from scratch.

 With SOPs, your business knowledge lives outside your head — in a system that any competent VA can follow.